jhnbyrn/951-KLR-PAGES/isv_routine.md

 ```
 Note that from the previous block, a positive rpm error condition clears the negative clamping flag, and vice-versa.
 In other words, if we previously flagged that the error correction was too negative, then that blocks further *negative* integration.
 A positive error clears the flag and so is not blocked.
 The reverse is true for the other flag.
 Later we'll see how these flags are actually set.

 The integrator routine takes a and b as its inputs (which now contain the current rpm error and the gain value from the appropriate map, respectively).
-It scales, clamps, and if necesary negates the product of a and b and adds the result to r1:r0.
+It scales, clamps, and if necesary negates the product of a and b and adds the result to __r1:r0__.
 So the integral term is actually proportional to the error, but the gain is low.

-We store the result into 7E:7D (in the next cycle, r1:r0 will be initialized with this value - that's how the *integration* is achieved).
+We store the result into 7E:7D (in the next cycle, __r1:r0__ will be initialized with this value).

 __0971__:
 Now 20h.3 and/or 20h.4 are cleared implicitly from the jbc instruction at 0953.